 I learned so much.
 I learned the importance of feasibility testing.
 I learned about C++ and Android development, Google's build infrastructure, the Java Virtual Machine, and inter-language operancy: technical concepts I had no background knowledge in at the beginning of my internship.
 I learned to ask the seemingly dumb questions early and often because new, fresh perspectives can shed light on things no one has ever considered.
 I learned to start small and build up, test often, and to not worry about getting everything perfect on the first try.
 I learned to look for opportunity in situations that look like failure.
 I learned how my work fits into Google's mission to organize the world's information and make it universally accessible and useful.

-In the backdrop of all this, as a 2017 Kessler Fellow, I was inspired to keep an open mind.
+In the backdrop of all this, being a 2017 Kessler Fellow inspired me to keep an open mind.
 Initially, I underestimated the impact of my product area for this internship (Tools and Infrastructure) because my work wouldn't be deployed to consumers, only to internal developers.
 Arriving and working at Google shattered that pre-conceived assumption.
 During the first week of onboarding, I was in utter awe of the scale and usability of Google's internal development framework, and realized that engineers working my product area are responsible for developing it: for innovating based on their own software development insights, for shaping corporate cultures, for making someone's development and deployment experience so much easier.
 In Tools and Infrastructure, I learned that we engineers serve as our own product managers and wear many different hats.
 We are a highly entrepreneurial division, and my project was a testament to just that.
 Only in this product division would I learn how to bring a product to market and integrate it with a major part of Google, and play a major role in making it happen as an intern.
 This sentiment built upon my internship at Microsoft the year prior, where I worked in a similar, Microsoft-equivalent product area (Developer Division).
 Together, these two internships gave me projects of meaning, purpose, and fulfillment and the best possible learning experiences I could hope for as I prepare to head into industry.
 Upon returning to Cornell after this internship, I was invited to give an hour-long presentation about my summer for the Kessler Fellows Symposium series.
 I conveyed to listeners that things aren't always as they seem and how to apply effectual thinking, which I related not only to my summer, but also to the journey I took to get here.
 (The video recording of my presentation is available upon request.)

 And of course, I had fun!
 I was able to pursue my long-term passion for figure skating and train daily before I head into the office.
 With the other Bay Area Kessler Fellows, I explored the Silicon Valley startup and engineering scene, and was fortunate to meet and share stories with Andy Kessler.
 I participated in Lean-INterns with fellow female Google engineering interns who became like a second family and a group I could count for motivation and solace.
 I marched with Google in the San Francisco Pride Parade.
 I starred as an extra in a film by Maku Creative (can you spot the back of my head?).
 I fell in love with the natural world more than ever during my excursion in Yosemite National Park.
 I took way too many Google Grow classes, the most memorable ones being Search Inside Yourself, cooking at KitchenSync cafe, and 3-D printing.
 I volunteered with my team for GoogleServe.
 I watched the Miss California pageant, which instilled in me inspiration and zest to pursue my dream of representing the Miss America Organization (and I was successful come October 2017!).
 I witnessed the internal dynamics of how Google responded to a challenging situation.
 I learned that the value of diversity stems from an appreciation of individuality and has an indisputable place in the tech industry.
 And I met so many inspiring, generous, influential people who helped inform my future and to whom I can never fully convey the depths of my gratitude.

 This Impact Trek began as a collaboration between the Cornell Engineering Leadership Program and Emzingo.
 Cornell students from all schools and majors were invited to apply, and ultimately, a diverse team of 7 was assembled.
 We met regularly throughout the second half of the fall 2017 semester, engaging in teambuilding sessions, design thinking practice, and project onboarding.
-Early on, we learned about the client that we will be working with: Workay!
+Early on, we learned about the client that we would be working with: Workay!

 Workay! is a social startup in Rio de Janeiro that that connects skilled professionals with commercial and residential customers for specialized repairs and reforms services.
 Their mission goes beyond connecting skilled professionals with clients; they seek to change cultures.
 They provide training to women and individuals living in socially vulnerable areas of the city so that they can gain experience, credibility, and certification through completing services with reliability and high quality.
 This will equip them to contribute to the repair and reforms industry as professionals and build up their reputation and living environments.